background

 • Across our offices, our workforce has a strong female to male ratio, with 60% female employees and 40% male employees.

 • Our international environment truly shines through with more than 11 different nationalities represented in our offices.
-This rich mix of backgrounds brings a wide range of insights and strengthens our global approach to business.

 We are continuously working on further strengthening diversity in all areas of our company and will share our progress in future reports.

-Karsten International is fully committed to ensuring that the products we bring to market are safe, responsibly made, and aligned with the latest regulatory standards.
 As regulations continue to evolve—especially within the European Union—we recognise that staying compliant is not always straightforward.
 That’s why we are continuously working to improve our internal testing protocols, compliance processes, and supplier monitoring systems.

 • REACH Regulation (EC) No 1907/2006 (Registration, Evaluation, Authorisation and Restriction of Chemicals)